verivital/nnv/code/nnv/examples/Submission/HSCC2023/README.md

       export PATH="${PATH}:${GUROBI_HOME}/bin"
       export LD_LIBRARY_PATH="${LD_LIBRARY_PATH}:${GUROBI_HOME}/lib"

-Note: If you installed Gurobi or the license file into a different directory you have to adjust the paths in the first two lines.
+Note: If you installed Gurobi or the license file into a different directory, you have to adjust the paths in the first two lines.

 After saving, reload .bashrc: